RealHarshThakur/js.net/README.md

 ## TODO
 - Add functionality to load .NET assemblies so that popular C# tools can be loaded directly.
 - Look into possibility of converting this into a wscript edible js.
-As that can be used in html applications and oter Windows Scripting Components
+As that can be used in html applications and other Windows Scripting Components
+- Look into making it edible by msbuild.exe as msbuild can take C# code.